All Episodes

 Good to see you in the chair and raring to go again.

-Good being in the chair.
+Good to be in the chair.

 Yeah.

-Hey, a lot of things have happened since you've been gone and a lot of people have been wondering and worrying and need to get caught up to date, I think, on what's been transpiring.
+Hey, a lot of things have happened since you've been gone, and a lot of people have been wondering and worrying and need to get caught up to date, I think, on what's been transpiring.

 And so I thought I'd ask you a few questions and do that.